smoothemerson/Food-Explorer-backend/README.md

 ## Postman

-You can import the Postman collection to test the API endpoints.
-Download the collection file from the following link:

 You can import the Postman collections to test the API endpoints.
 Download the collection files from the following links:

 - [Dishes Collection](./postman/dishes_collection.json)